 Certified Management Accountant (CMA) is a credential awarded by the Institute for Management Accountants, USA.
 This global certification is open to all students who have completed their 10+2 or the high school equivalent.
-If you are interested in pursuing a career in accounting, check out our Certified Management Accountant (CMA) course.
+If you are interested in pursuing a career in accounting, check out Zell Education’s Certified Management Accountant (CMA) course.

 What qualifications do you need to become a US CMA?

 Students can start studying for CMA after the 12th grade pass out.
 To be certified as a CMA, you will need a Bachelor's degree, completion of the CMA papers and 2 years of work experience.

 What is the duration of the US CMA course?

 The US CMA course consists of just 2 papers and can be completed in approximately 6-9 months.

 The US CMA course at Zell Education will cost you about INR 85,000.